What Is Git? Differences From CVS, Key Commands, and Why It Matters for Teams

 Yes.
 You can install and run Git on a dedicated server for maximum control, but it needs more maintenance.

-Git highlights conflicts in files.
+Git shows conflicts in files.
 You edit them, resolve the conflict, then commit.
 The history remains clear.

 They both host Git repos.
 They offer different features and pricing.
 The core idea is similar: cloud-based Git repository hosting.